-During Fiscal Year (FY) 2024, the Housing Authority of the City of Pittsburgh (HACP) is still very committed to building better communities and improving the lives of the families in the HACP housing communities.
-Throughout FY 2023, the HACP strove to provide its 25,000+ customers with high-quality, safe housing while working to provide additional housing opportunities to the thousands of Pittsburgh families currently waiting to find suitable, affordable housing accommodations.
+During Fiscal Year (FY) 2025, the Housing Authority of the City of Pittsburgh (HACP) is still very committed to building better and more sustainable communities and improving the lives of the families residing in the HACP housing communities.
+Throughout FY 2024, the HACP strove to provide its 25,000+ customers with high-quality, safe housing while working to provide additional housing opportunities to the thousands of Pittsburgh families currently waiting to find suitable, affordable housing accommodations.
 For the HACP, creating affordable housing opportunities in Pittsburgh is the standard versus the exception.

-As evidenced by the Mission Statement, the HACP, in FY 2024 will continue the quest to bring a "higher quality of life" to City of Pittsburgh residents by creating safe, affordable housing in conjunction with comprehensive support services, attentive property management and forward-thinking real estate development strategies.
+As evidenced by the Mission Statement, the HACP, in FY 2025 will continue the quest to bring a "higher quality of life" to City of Pittsburgh residents by creating safe, affordable housing in conjunction with comprehensive support services, attentive property management and forward-thinking real estate development strategies.
 The HACP has demonstrated a continued, firm commitment to expanding our affordable housing portfolio to help meet the City of Pittsburgh's growing demand.
-This goal will be accomplished by developing hundreds of new units in locations throughout the city - including mixed-finance, gap financing, project-based voucher subsidies, and conventional development methods.
-This commitment is evidenced by the recent award in FY 2023, by the Department of Housing and Urban Development (HUD), to the HACP of \$50 million dollars through the Choice Neighborhood Implementation and Planning Grant.
+This goal will be accomplished by developing hundreds of new units in locations throughout the city - including mixed-finance, gap financing, Project-Based Voucher (PBV) subsidies, Project-Based Rental Assistance (PBRA), local non-traditional development methods (e.g., PBV/Gap Financing program) Rental Assistance Demonstration (RAD), Choice Neighborhoods Initiative Grant (CNIG) program, and conventional development methods.
+This commitment is further evidenced by the award in FY 2023, by the Department of Housing and Urban Development (HUD), to the HACP of \$50 million dollars through the Choice Neighborhood Implementation and Planning Grant.

-As Pittsburgh's renaissance continues, the HACP is taking measures to ensure that Pittsburgh's most vulnerable residents - our senior citizens, our disabled individuals and our low-income working families also can enjoy the full benefits.
-Unprecedented circumstances, including a pandemic, reinforce the foundational principles that it is essential to rebuild an adequate supply of affordable housing, and why the HACP is committed to creating a variety of new affordable housing opportunities.
+As the city of Pittsburgh's renaissance continues, the HACP is taking measures to ensure that Pittsburgh's most vulnerable residents - our senior citizens, our disabled individuals and our very low to low-income working families can enjoy the full benefits.
+Unprecedented circumstances, in the previous five (5) years, to include a pandemic, reinforced the foundational principles that it is essential to rebuild an adequate supply of affordable housing, and why the HACP is committed to creating a variety of affordable housing opportunities.